Kendrick Lamar Live: The Big Steppers Tour: Production

 On May 13, 2022, immediately following the release of his fifth studio album Mr. Morale & the Big Steppers, Kendrick Lamar formally announced his fifth concert tour, the Big Steppers Tour.
 Promoted by Live Nation Entertainment, the tour was sponsored by Cash App and Amazon Music Rotation, the streaming platform's flagship brand for hip hop and R&B. On October 18, while embarking on the tour's European leg, Lamar and Amazon Studios announced that his second performance at Accor Arena in Paris would be livestreamed through Amazon Music and exclusively released via Amazon Prime Video.

-The concert film, directed by Mike Carson and Dave Free, required 18 months of "meticulous" planning and preparation.
+The concert film, directed by Mike Carson, Dave Free and Mark A. Ritchie, required 18 months of "meticulous" planning and preparation.
 The film was executive produced by Lamar and Free for PGLang and Hank Neuberger for Springboard Productions.
 Amazon Music worked closely with PGLang to "figure out the right moment for this particular show."
 The two parties "went back and forth" on which performance across the tour would be ideal to record; ultimately choosing Lamar's second Paris performance as it marked both the ten-year anniversary of the release of his second studio album Good Kid, M.A.A.D City (2012) and co-opening act Baby Keem's birthday.
 Lamar's hometown performances in Los Angeles and shows across Scandinavia were analyzed to help shape plans for the film.

 Along with the tour's usual personnel, the film needed additional camera operators and other technicians to handle its sound boards, lighting panels and a "galaxy of other NASA-level" technical equipment.
 Two trucks, one for video production and one for audio, were parked outside the arena for the recording; each truck contained "state-of-the-art" production studios.
 The film's "detailed" cinematography was choreographed before the recording and was captured across 19 cameras.
+For the final performance of the film, "Savior", the film uses deepfake technology to morph Lamar into the three figures he mentions in the song's opening lines: rappers J. Cole and Future and basketball player LeBron James.
+The deepfakes were provided by Matt Stone and Trey Parker's Deep Voodoo studio, who previously worked with Lamar and Free for the music video to "The Heart Part 5".

 Release

 The concert film was broadcast live through Amazon Music and their Twitch channel on October 22, 2022; the livestream featured Keem and Tanna Leone's respective opening performances.
 It was also shown at pop-up viewing experiences in various locations, including a second location in Paris, Accra, Rio de Janeiro and the Brooklyn Museum.
 Merchandise for the recording, designed in partnership with clothing brand Union Los Angeles, was released on October 21.
 A director's cut of Lamar's performance was released exclusively to Prime Video on November 23.
+The film was screened at Roxy Cinema in New York City on December 12, 2023.